Principles of Expense Recognition

 The treatment of capitalized interest raises several considerations for analysts.
 Firstly, it affects the categorization of cash flow, with capitalized interest appearing as part of investing cash outflows, while expensed interest typically reduces operating cash flow.
 Under US GAAP, interest is categorized in operating cash flow, whereas under IFRS, it can be categorized in operating, investing, or financing cash flows.
 Analysts may need to assess the impact on reported cash flows.
 Secondly, interest coverage ratios, which are indicators of solvency, measure the extent to which a company’s earnings or cash flow cover its interest costs.
 Capitalized and expensed portions of interest expenditure should be considered in the calculations to assess a company’s interest coverage.
 Additionally, if a company is depreciating interest capitalized in a previous period, income should be adjusted to eliminate the effect of that depreciation.

-Overall, understanding the treatment of capitalized and expensed interest is crucial for accurately assessing a company’s cash flows and solvency, particularly when analyzing interest coverage ratios and assessing compliance with covenant requirements in lending agreements.
+Understanding the treatment of capitalized and expensed interest is crucial for accurately assessing a company’s cash flows and solvency, particularly when analyzing interest coverage ratios and assessing compliance with covenant requirements in lending agreements.

 Capitalization of Internal Development Costs

 Accounting standards mandate capitalizing software development costs upon establishing product feasibility.
 However, variations arise due to judgment in feasibility assessment, leading to differing capitalization practices.
 Choosing to expense development costs instead of capitalizing them reduces current-period net income.
-This holds as long as current development expenses surpass amortization from prior capitalized costs, typical during cost escalation.
+This holds as long as current development expenses surpass amortization from prior capitalized costs, which is typical during cost escalation.

 Opting for expense recognition for development costs lowers net operating cash flows and elevates net investing cash flows on the cash flow statement.
 Adjustments can align their financial performance when comparing companies like Microsoft (expenses development) to those capitalizing.
 Adjustments include (1) recognizing software development costs as expenses in the income statement, excluding prior years’ amortization; (2) deducting capitalized software from the balance sheet (reducing assets and equity); and (3) reducing operating cash flows and cash used in investing on the cash flow statement by current-period development costs.
 Ratios involving income, assets, and cash flowlike return on equitywill also be influenced.